divyaaware179/INTERACTIVE-QUIZ-APPLICATION/README.md

 Conclusion

 The Interactive Quiz Application is a beginner-friendly but highly practical project that combines design and logic.
 It serves as a strong demonstration of essential front-end development skills and can be enhanced further with advanced features like a timer, login system, database integration, or question randomization.
-Hosting the project online through GitHub Pages makes it easy to share with others or include in a portfolio for future opportunities.====
+Hosting the project online through GitHub Pages makes it easy to share with others or include in a portfolio for future opportunities.